takelley1/linux-notes/misc.md

 - `minute of hour | hour of day | day of month | month # | day of week` = Crontab syntax.

-- if `/sys/firmware/efi exists`, system is UEFI
+- If `/sys/firmware/efi exists`, system is UEFI.

 ### Shutdown